Fact-checked by the CapitalLendingNews editorial team

 How do freelancers pay off debt when income changes every month?

-Freelancers should set a minimum payment floor based on their lowest net income month over the past 12 months.
+Set a minimum payment floor based on your lowest net income month over the past 12 months.
 Any income above that floor goes toward debt as a surplus payment.
-This creates a flexible system that works in bad months and accelerates payoff in good ones.
+This creates a flexible system that holds up in bad months and accelerates payoff in good ones.

 Should a freelancer use the debt avalanche or debt snowball method?

-Use the debt avalanche if your highest-rate balance is above 20% APR — it saves the most money mathematically.
+Use the debt avalanche if your highest-rate balance is above 20% APR, it saves the most money mathematically.
 Use the debt snowball if you have many small balances and need quick wins to stay motivated during slow income periods.
-Both methods are valid; the best one is the one you will actually follow consistently.
+Both methods are valid; the best one is whichever you will actually follow consistently.

 How much of a windfall payment should a freelancer put toward debt?

 Allocate 40–60% of any surplus income above your baseline to debt repayment.
 Reserve the remainder to top off your emergency fund and cover upcoming tax obligations.
-Never put 100% toward debt at the expense of your operating buffer — that triggers new borrowing when income dips.
+Putting 100% toward debt at the expense of your operating buffer tends to trigger new borrowing when income dips the following month.

 Does irregular income hurt credit scores for freelancers?

 Income level itself does not appear on credit reports and does not directly affect FICO scores.
-However, irregular income increases the risk of late or missed payments, which do serious damage — a single 30-day late payment can reduce a score by up to 100 points.
-Maintaining a minimum payment floor eliminates this risk.
+However, irregular income increases the risk of late or missed payments, which do serious damage.
+A single 30-day late payment can reduce a score by up to 100 points.
+Maintaining a minimum payment floor eliminates most of this risk.

 What is the best budgeting app for freelancers paying off debt?